jodilov/Calculator-Java-/README.md

 # Calculator-Java-
 Java Project
-This is a Calculator App on IOS using Java Language
+This is a Calculator App similar to IOS using Java Language